-This post provides ten fun things to do in Las Vegas in January, including free, nighttime, as well as family-friendly events and activities, updated for 2022.
+This post provides ten fun things to do in Las Vegas in January.

 For additional ideas, make sure to consider some of the following options: